 Shannon, living in Lillian's body, didn't know anything about Castella because the story had taken a twist.

-The ladies were already far gone from the courtroom, leaving only Lillian, who snapped out of her thoughts.
+The ladies were already far gone from the courtroom, leaving only Lillian, who snapped out of her scrutiny.

 She headed towards the door they had taken, rushing to catch up with the other debutantes.